temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 Hello, Temporal!
 ```

 The "Hello, Temporal!" output is generated as the result of a few steps.
 First, `client.ts` passes `Temporal` as an argument to the Workflow.
-Next, the Workflow passes the argument to the Activity, and finally the Activity tes the argument as name and returns `Hello, ${name}!`.
+Next, the Workflow passes the argument to the Activity, and finally the Activity passes the argument as name and returns `Hello, ${name}!`.

-In this example, you create a unique ID for your Workflow using Nanoid.
 The [Workflow ID](https://docs.temporal.io/application-development/foundations?lang=ts#workflow-id) is tracked by the Task Queue, and the the Worker is looking for tasks on that Task Queue.

 You have successfully built a Temporal application from scratch!